The Top 5 Diabetes Complications to Watch Out For

 To find out about symptoms to watch for, ask your older adult’s doctor which type of heart disease they’d be more likely to develop based on their overall health.

-Once you know which heart disease your older adult could potentially develop, you’ll be able to ask the doctor about symptoms to watch out for.
+Once you know which heart disease your loved one could potentially develop, you’ll be able to ask the doctor about symptoms to watch out for.

 And if you spot any of those signs, you’ll know to contact the doctor right away.